 Greenberg and James Carville founded Democracy Corps, the leading organization providing in-depth research and strategic advice to progressive groups, candidates, and leaders.
 When Karl Rove listed in the Wall Street Journal 10 steps to regain the Republican majority, step one was to create a Democracy Corps.
 The New York Times' Nate Silver rated their national polls the most accurate, within 1/2 point of Obama's actual margin.

 His book with Carville – It’s the Middle Class, Stupid! – was a New York Times best seller.

 Greenberg works closely with Republican pollsters and conducts the bi-partisan polls for NPR, The Los Angeles Times, and the Bipartisan Policy Center.

-Stan’s book, Dispatches from the War Room: In the Trenches with Five Extraordinary Leaders, led George Stephanopoulos to conclude, “No single strategist has done more to lay the foundation for modern progressive politics - across the globe.”
+His book, Dispatches from the War Room: In the Trenches with Five Extraordinary Leaders, led George Stephanopoulos to conclude, “No single strategist has done more to lay the foundation for modern progressive politics - across the globe.”

-Stan was inducted into the American Association of Political Consultants’ ‘Hall of Fame.’
-He has been described as “the father of modern polling techniques,” “the De Niro of all political consultants,” and “an unrivaled international ‘guru’.”
+Greenberg was inducted into the American Association of Political Consultants’ “Hall of Fame.”
+He has been described as “the father of modern polling techniques,” “the De Niro of all political consultants,” and “an unrivaled international ‘guru.’”
 Esquire Magazine named him one of the most important people of the 21st century.
 The New Yorker reported Ehud Barak’s victory in 1999 as either a "stunning upset for the country's Labor Party or... just another Greenberg client taking his place as the head of state."

 Greenberg founded the company in 1980 after a decade of teaching at Yale University where he received a Guggenheim Fellowship.
 He was educated at Miami University and Harvard University, where he received his Ph.D.